normoes/monero/README.md

 For running `monerod` or `monero-wallet-rpc` in a docker container.

-This daemon is explictitely made for `mainnet` and `stagenet`.
+This daemon is explictitely made for `mainnet` and `stagenet`, since it downloads and installs the binaries from https://getmonero.org/downloads/.

 It runs monero `0.12.3.0`, `x64` and the docker image is based on ubuntu:16.04  .

-A `testnet` daemon will follow.
+A `testnet` daemon will follow (based on `monero master branch`).

 **Hint**:
 The IPs, the daemon or RPC are binding to, need to be `0.0.0.0` instead of `127.0.0.1` within a docker container.

+**Hint**:
+In the repository you can find a template for `docker-compose`.
+This is supposed to be an example on how to configure and use the image.

 ## Default configuration